silviot/edx-platform-wiki/Setting-up-PyCharm-for-edX-development.md

   * Change the "Script parameters" to ```cms runserver --settings=devstack 0.0.0.0:8001```
   * Click "OK" to save the new configuration
 * Remember to rake assets (ssh into vagrant first) before running Studio from Pycharm. rake assets[cms,devstack]
-* If you have XQuartz installed, you can test the server directly by going logging in as edxapp and type 'firefox'.
+* If you have XQuartz installed, you can test the server directly by going logging in as edxapp and type ```firefox```.

 ### Testing your changes